 Master explorer Dirk Pitt goes on the adventure of a lifetime of seeking out a lost Civil War battleship known as the "Ship of Death" in the deserts of West Africa while helping a WHO doctor being hounded by a ruthless dictator.

 In the midst of World War II, the battle below the seas rages.
-The Nazi's have the upper edge as the Allies are unable to crack their war codes.
-That is, until a wrecked U-boat sends out an SOS signal, and the Allies realise this is their chance to seize the 'enigma coding machine'.
-But masquerading as Nazi's and taking over the U-boat is the smallest of their problems.
+The Nazis have the upper edge as the Allies are unable to crack their war codes.
+That is, until a wrecked U-boat sends out an SOS signal, and the Allies realize this is their chance to seize the 'enigma coding machine'.
+But masquerading as Nazis and taking over the U-boat is the smallest of their problems.
 The action really begins when they get stranded on the U-boat.Written by

 34 of 50 people found this review helpful.

 Was this review helpful to you?